LG G6 HK Review: A Premium Budget Flagship Phone

 Satisfactory Battery Performance

-Another improvement of the LG G6 over its processor is the increase in battery life from 2,800 mAh to 3,300 mAh.
+Another improvement of the LG G6 over its predecessor is the increase in battery life from 2,800 mAh to 3,300 mAh.
 To improve battery life and make it more efficient, LG integrated the Snapdragon 821 processor into the G6.
 The inclusion of this powerful chip not only means a longer-lasting battery but also a less hot device.
 The G6 also offers a satisfactory battery performance, so expect losing only about 14% of the battery when playing a 90-minute Full HD movie.